skade/yakshav.es/_sources/running-the-rust-youtube-channel.md

 I'd like to reiterate that with the simple techniques above, we can currently run the channel on about 20 minutes time per week.
 Most of that is curation.
 YMMV.

+And remember: always think about what your spaces are there for and what you want to get out of interactions.

 I hope this little peek into our thinking into our practices helps you out!